lindensheehy/3D-Game-Engine/README.md

 ⚠️ **Note**: This project has very limited testing outside my own development environment.
 Your mileage may vary depending on your compiler version or system configuration.

+<h3 id="release">Release</h3>

+Building Kiwi3D sounds like a pain?
+I get it... but I've got you covered 😄

+You can **download the binary directly** from the [release page](https://github.com/lindensheehy/Kiwi3D/releases/tag/v1.0.0).
+This lets you skip all the setup and jump straight into a working version of the app—as long as you're on a 64-bit Windows machine.

 ---